 It is not that uncommon to see your Xfinity router blinking green.
-Usually, this green light is closely connected to internet connectivity problems, so in order to fix the problem it is good to know what it actually means and how to fix it on your own.
+Usually, this green light is closely connected to internet connectivity problems, so before you start fixing the problem, it’s good to know what it actually means.

 So, let’s begin!

 In general, a blinking green light is part of the normal boot sequence and indicates DOCSIS upstream registering.
 The problem appears when this process lasts for too long, meaning that the router has problems connecting to the ISP.

 When the green and the orange light are blinking one after the other, it is a sign of a firmware upgrade being downloaded or installed at the moment.